edcottrell/mysql-audit-table-creator/README.md

-# Cereblitz Audit Table Creator
+# MySQL Audit Table Creator

 This is a PHP class to log changes to the data in a MySQL table.
 MyISAM and InnoDB tables are supported; other engines may or may not work correctly.